tabbeber/tom60pcb/README.md

 - [ ] Write and configure firmware (bootloader, ZMK)
 - [ ] Possibly make a small wiki?

-# Future advancements?
+# Possibilities

-A possibility could be to use a different chip, like an nRF52840 E73, which seem to be abundant on sites like aliexpress.
+* Use of different chip(format), like the nRF52840 in the E73 format, which seem abundant on aliexpress
-Modified versions for ortho, gummyworm mount, FR4-kits and the like could be a possibility.
+* Modified versions for ortho, gummyworm mount, and through-hole kits.
-This project was originally born out of an idea to create a PCB which was specifically made for gummyworm-mounting in regular tray mount cases without needing to massacre the poor case.
-This eventually looked like it could be a good PCB, and regular tray mount seems to have a broader appeal than some hacky gummywork gasket.
-Thus it became a baseline for future wireless PCBs - _if it works_.